Ambrose23456/Ambrose23456/README.md

 ### Language and Tools
 - 🌱 I’m deft with the use of HTML, CSS, Javascript, React, Bootstrap, Node, express js and other associated technologies and frameworks to create high quality applications and interfaces.

--    I also have a working understanding of C and Python (P.S: C is a language that would always be close to my heart)
+-    I also have a working understanding of C and Python (P.S: C is a language that would always be close to my heart :heart:)

 - 🔭 I’m currently open to suitable opportunities in front end and/or back end web development.
 ----